sundowndev/dorkgen/README.md

   </a>
 </div>

+# Dorkgen

-Dorkgen is a dork request generator for popular search engines such as Google, DuckDuckGo and Bing.
+Dorkgen is a dork request generator for popular search engines such as Google Search, DuckDuckGo, Yahoo and Bing.
 [Learn more about Google Hacking](https://en.wikipedia.org/wiki/Google_hacking).

-**For now, only Google is supported.**
+The goal of this package is to provide simple interfaces to creates valid dork queries for various search engines.

+## Current status

+Version 1 is ongoing but the API is still instable. **For now, only Google is supported**, *v1.3* will introduce support for other search engines as well as a new design pattern.

 ## Install

+Fetch the module :

 ```bash
 go get github.com/sundowndev/dorkgen